Synthetic Controls with Imperfect Pre-Treatment Fit: Conclusion

 \section{Conclusion}

 We consider the properties of the SC and related estimators, in a linear factor model setting, when the pre-treatment fit is imperfect.
 We show that, in this framework, the SC estimator is generally biased if treatment assignment is correlated with the unobserved heterogeneity, and that such bias does not converge to zero even when the number of pre-treatment periods is large.
-Still, we also show that a modified version of the SC method can substantially improve relative to currently available methods, even if the pre-treatment fit is not close to perfect and if $T_0$ is not large.
-Moreover, we suggest that, in addition to the standard graph comparing treated and SC units, researchers should also present a graph comparing the treated and SC units after de-trending the data, so that it is possible to better assess whether there might be relevant possibilities for bias arising due to a correlation between treatment assignment and common factors beyond non-stationary trends.
-Overall, we show that the SC method can provide substantial improvement relative to alternative methods, even in settings where the method was not originally designed to work.
-However, researchers should be more careful in the evaluation of the identification assumptions in those cases. {Importantly, our results clarify the conditions in which the SC and related estimators are reliable, providing guidance on how applied researchers should justify the use of such estimators in empirical applications. }
+Still, we also show that a modified version of the SC method can substantially improve relative to DID, even if the pre-treatment fit is not close to perfect and if $T_0$ is not large.
+Overall, we show that the SC method can provide substantial improvement relative to DID, even in settings where the method was not originally designed to work.
+However, researchers should be more careful in the evaluation of the identification assumptions in those cases. {Importantly, our results clarify the conditions in which the SC and related estimators are reliable, and provide practical guidance on how applied researchers should justify the use of such estimators in empirical applications. }

 \thetable{A.\arabic{table}}

 \thefigure{A.\arabic{figure}}

 \onehalfspacing